sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 may be relaxed.

-The reasons for relaxing the controls that support data minimalization are outside the scope of this specification.
+The reasons for relaxing the controls that support data minimalization are outside the scope of this profile.

 In order to provide end-to-end security and privacy, identifiers and attributes SHOULD be encrypted from the providing source to the ultimate